Children's Comprehensive Bible Question Quiz

 Moses' Ark of the Covenant was a chest that stored the Ten Commandments.

-Noah's Ark was a large container called a boat that housed hundreds of animals.
+Noah's Ark was a big, boat-like container that held hundreds of animals.

 -